ASzot/Dot-Files/README.md

 * `push.sh`: Pushes the current settings from the machine into the repository.
 * `pull.sh`: Pulls the current settings from the GitHub repository and puts them on the Ubuntu machine.
 * `create_gh_key.sh`: Script for automatically configuring GitHub keys.
 * `first_pull.sh`: Pulls all settings from repo to local machine and also pulls additional files such as SSH config that should only be pulled once as they will be overwritten.

+### First Install
+- `cd` into this directory.
+- Run `sh first_pull.sh`.
+- Start neovim.
+- `:PlugInstall`.
+Quit and run this again if you get an error about one of the plugins installing.

 ### Setting Up a Mac Environment
 * Install 1pass: https://1password.com/downloads/mac/